 Students are assigned portable duty throughout their education.
+When there is no designated student specified on the student schedule for portables, the student that is scheduled in the OR is to do the portables.
 The portable objective sheet and portable chest competency must be completed by January 20 of the first year of education.
 The student is then clinically competent to do a portable procedure with indirect supervision in an adjacent area of which a qualified technologist is immediately available.
 The portable assignment gives the student experience functioning in limited surroundings and with limited equipment.
 This also gives the student experience in making pertinent decisions regarding technical factors and positioning, as well as enhancing critical thinking skills.
 This enables the student to grow in technical ability and certitude.